ysubach/ysubach.github.io-old-octopress/source/_posts/2014-01-19-eight-queens-n-queens-solution-in-clojure.markdown

 ---
 I have been interested in learning functional programming language during last months.
-My current choice is [Clojure](http://clojure.org/) language because this is a dialect of List based on JVM.
+My current choice is [Clojure](http://clojure.org/) language because this is a dialect of Lisp based on JVM.
 So it seems to be good candidate for usage in real projects.

 Since functional programming requires thinking style